duckduckgo/zeroclickinfo-goodies/README.md

 my $answer_type = '';

 # This is defined external to the goodie and tells you
-# whether there is other Zero-click info, and if so,
+# whether there is other Zero-click Info, and if so,
 # what type is it (C for category page, etc.).
 my $type = '';
 ```